 Do you have to be a current student to participate?

-If you received an email from your school about participating in Google Games at a Google office, then yes, you must be a currently-enrolled freshman, sophomore, or junior (first, second, or third-year undergraduate student).
+If you received an email from your school about participating in Tech Challenge at a Google office, then yes, you must be a currently-enrolled freshman, sophomore, or junior (first, second, or third-year undergraduate student).
 Seniors and graduate students are not eligible to participate in the April Google Games events held at Google offices.

-If you received an email from your school about participating in Google Games on your campus, then you can participate, as long your are currently enrolled at your school.
+If you received an email from your school about participating in Tech Challenge on your campus, then you can participate, as long your are currently enrolled at your school.
 These events typically happen in the fall.

 Should our team wear costumes?